sbhrwl/aws/1.Basics/1.Fundamentals/9.Storage/S3Advance/README.md

 - S3 One Zone Infrequent Access (IA)
 - S3 Intelligent Tiering
 ## 2. Glacier
 - Glacier
-a.
-Expedited: 1-5 Minutes
+  - Expedited: 1-5 Minutes
-b.
-Standard: 3-5 Hours
+  - Standard: 3-5 Hours
-c.
-Bulk: 5-12 Hours
+  - Bulk: 5-12 Hours

-Minimum Storage duration 90 days"
+  - **Minimum Storage duration 90 days**
 - Glacier Deep Archive
-a.
-Standard: 12 Hours
+  - Standard: 12 Hours
-b.
-Bulk: 48 Hours
+  - Bulk: 48 Hours

-Minimum Storage duration 180 days"
+  - **Minimum Storage duration 180 days**
-** To access Objects in Glacier first "Initiate Restore"
+  - **To access Objects in Glacier first "Initiate Restore"**

-## 3. LifeCycle Rules
+## 3. Life cycle rules
 - Rules can be created for a certain prefix
 - Rules can be created for certain Objects
 - Objects must be stored at least 30 days in the current storage class before you can transition them to STANDARD_IA or ONEZONE_IA
-- Amazon S3 does not transition objects that are smaller than 128 KB to the STANDARD_IA or ONEZONE_IA storage classes because it's not cost effective"
+- Amazon S3 does not transition objects that are smaller than 128 KB to the STANDARD_IA or ONEZONE_IA storage classes because it's not cost effective
 ## 4. Company needs to store data for 5 years.
 It requires Immediate and HA access to the files but files  will be accessed Infrequently
-Use S3 IA and not S3 One Zone IA because S3 IAN has availability of 99.9% whereas S3 One Zone IA has 99.5%
+- Use S3 IA and not S3 One Zone IA because S3 IAN has availability of 99.9% whereas S3 One Zone IA has 99.5%
 ## 5. If HA is not written explicitly in question then choose One Zone IA as it is more Cost effective
 - S3 One Zone-IA stores data in a single AZ and costs 20% less than S3 Standard-IA.
 - S3 One Zone-IA is ideal for customers who want a lower-cost option for infrequently accessed and re-creatable data but do not require the availability and resilience of S3 Standard or S3 Standard-IA.
 - The minimum storage duration is 30 days before you can transition objects from S3 Standard to S3 One Zone-IA
 <img src="images/2.png">